aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Set Label Distances** From Axis
-This Java code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:
+This PHP code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:

 ```php
   // Creates an instance of the Presentation class